Postgraduate study

 Moray House Access Scholarship

 Moray House School of Education and Sport is pleased to offer a scholarship covering tuition fees and living costs for one student.
-The scholarship is for UK nationals domiciled in the UK, from backgrounds or groups which are underrepresented in our School.
+The scholarship is for UK nationals domiciled in the UK, from backgrounds or groups underrepresented in our School.

 UK government postgraduate loans